uniwswap/uniwens-docs/tokenomics.md

 1 million created, hard cap

-ĐNS can be converted to xĐNS to receive rewards - ĐNS is bought back at market price with 100% of the DOGE accumulated from sales using a smart contract and provided to xĐNS holders through the [staking system](https://app.dogedomains.wf/stake).
-This means, for each domain sale, there is a corresponding purchase of ĐNS (the purchases are aggregated).
+POWNS can be converted to xPOWNS to receive rewards - POWNS is bought back at market price with 100% of the DOGE accumulated from sales using a smart contract and provided to xPOWNS holders through the [staking system](https://app.ethwdomains.wf/stake).
+This means, for each domain sale, there is a corresponding purchase of POWNS (the purchases are aggregated).

-## Airdrop for .doge name holders: 5% of total or 50,000
+## Airdrop for .ethw name holders: 5% of total or 50,000

 All users currently owning a domain name will be rewarded with a DNS tokens according to the following rules: